 Old pains have made new appearances lately.
-The jaw pain I thought was almost gone is back with a vengeance, and my knee has decided to act up again.
-I’ve felt discouraged, set back, and weary, unsure how to process this.
+The jaw pain I thought was almost gone is back with a vengeance.
+I’ve felt discouraged, set back, and weary, unsure how to process this…

 Why would God remove certain pains, after much prayer, only to return them?
 How am I supposed to understand these recurrences?
 Why does it seem like I can never get ahead of the pain and discomfort?

 I don’t have the answers to these questions.
 I’m at a loss for words when the pain returns and presses upon me with its fearful weight.

 No, I don’t have the answers, but I do know the truth.
 So I’m praying the truth today.
 I’m clinging to it, choosing to hope in God’s Word and in the great salvation I have in Christ.
 This is what I know to be real and true, when I have little clue how to process the pain.
 This eternal plan is a greater reality than my suffering, and I want to fix my eyes on it.

 So this is my prayer.
 If your pains have returned, or if you’re suffering in any way today, I’d love for you to pray with me.

 Give attention to the sound of my cry,

 O Lord, in the morning you hear my voice;